dy/gl-waveform/readme.md

 // Colormap for the data
 palette: ['white', 'black'],

-// Fill background into color
+// Fill background with the color
 background: null,

 // Enable alpha to make transparent canvas
 alpha: false,

-// Draw automatically every frame or only data/options changes
+// Draw automatically every frame or only when data/options changes
 autostart: false,

 // Worker mode, a bit heavy for main thread to sample huge waveforms